CoboGlobal/cobo-mpc-recovery-kits/README.md

 Cobo MPC WaaS provides `Hard Key Recovery` for disaster recovery.
 The tool named `cobo-mpc-recovery-tool` in this repository can reconstruct the MPC private key that corresponds to the Cobo MPC wallet.

 Binary archives are published at https://github.com/CoboCustody/cobo-mpc-recovery-kits/releases

 ## Building the source

+Building binary from the source in local environment, instead of using published binary archives

 * Go 1.18 is required.
 Manually install Go, please [click here](https://go.dev/doc/install)